landlab/landlab/docs/coding_style.rst

 Finally, but importantly, Python doesn't use the hat (.^) as its raise-to-the-power symbol.
 Instead, it uses a double star (**).
 Simple, but typically very frustrating for a day or two during transition!
 There's also the numpy method, np.square, which if you're using arrays typically outperforms the ** operator.

 Landlab is also written in an object-oriented coding style.
 Many of the elements of Landlab that you will interact with - grids, components, utilities - are Python objects, which means they contain both data that describe the object and functions that you can call that operate on the object.
 Think of the object as a container in which is stored everything relevant to that part of the code, so it can be accessed easily.
-You can read a bit more about Python objects `here <learnpythonthehardway.org/book/ex40.html>`_ for general information.
-We give more detail on what this means in terms of running our code :ref:`later in this guide <drive_a_model>`_.
+You can read a bit more about Python objects `here <http://learnpythonthehardway.org/book/ex40.html>`_ for general information.
+We give more detail on what this means in terms of running our code :ref:`later in this guide <drive_a_model>`.

 Numpy and Scipy, and Efficient Coding Style